18F/federalist-redirects/README.md

 # federalist-redirects

-Redirects traffic from custom domains to federalist
+Redirects traffic from custom domains to Federalist.
+Note that despite the name of this app, it is not a core component of the Federalist system.

 ## Usage